Things to Do in Bimini: Complete 2026 Activity Guide

 Stuart's Conch Stand

-You haven't lived until you've had Stuart's famous conch salad!
-Watch him crack open fresh conch and prepare your salad right in front of you.
-The "Tropical" style with mango and pineapple is legendary.
+One of Bimini’s legendary conch shacks.
+Watch Stuart crack fresh conch and build your salad right in front of you.
+The “Tropical” style with mango and pineapple is the cult favorite.
+Open-air, paper-plate, the real deal.

 Bimini island view